Nafis-13/verilog-basic-gates/README.md

 ## Description

+This is a beginner-level digital logic design project using Verilog HDL.
-This project implements basic logic gates using Verilog HDL.
+The project implements basic logic gates and verifies their output using different input combinations.

-It is my first beginner-level hardware design project for learning digital logic and FPGA development.
+This project is part of my learning journey as a Hardware Enthusiast.
+I am using small Verilog projects to improve my understanding of digital logic design, FPGA development, and hardware simulation.

 ## Logic Gates Implemented

+The following logic gates are implemented in this project:

 - AND Gate
 - OR Gate